Hero-Hub-Help: YouTube Content Strategy

 Help content is an SEO strategy.
 Help videos should be answering the question – “How are we (as a brand) going to help our consumer find what they’re searching for?”

 Brands should not indiscriminately produce videos simply because their target audience is interested in something.
-Instead, help content should be created based the intersection of brand expertise and popular search terms.
+Help content should be created based on where the the brand has expertise and popular search terms.

 Home Depot does a great job with Help Content.